-Commented [A69]: Greg Shatan suggested adding: "Work Track members discussed negative experiences in the 2012 round, with a focus on TLDs for which the applicant intended to use the string in association with a meaning other than its geographic meaning.
+32 33 34 Commented [A91]: Greg Shatan suggested adding: "Work Track members discussed negative experiences in the 2012 round, with a focus on TLDs for which the applicant intended to use the string in association with a meaning other than its geographic meaning.
 Some believe that:

 - -Rules in the 2012 Applicant Guidebook worked poorly for these applicants. - -Requirements to obtain letters of support or nonobjection from relevant governments or public authorities imposed an arbitrary and unfair burden without any basis other than coincidence.
-These requirement created great difficulties, delays and expense for these applicants. -The inability to timely delegate and operation these - -The inability to timely delegate and operation these TLDs had negative effects on diversity, innovation and competition in the TLD space."
+These requirement created great difficulties, delays and expense for these applicants. - -The inability to timely delegate and operation these TLDs had negative effects on diversity, innovation and competition in the TLD space."

-Commented [A70R69]: Greg Shatan comment: There needs to be a parallel statement to the one above.
+Commented [A92R91]: Greg Shatan comment: There needs to be a parallel statement to the one above

-Commented [A71R69]: Incorporated into the list of problems identified on page 38.
+Commented [A93R91]: Staff note: Incorporated into the list of problems identified.
+See page 38.

-- Agreements to allow the use of second level strings (or the reservation of second level strings) where there is an inherent association with the government or local community. - For brand TLDs, there is a requirement currently that all registrations be registered to the brands (or their affiliates / licensees) in order to maintain their Specification 13 protections.
+Agreements to allow the use of second level strings (or the reservation of second level strings) where there is an inherent association with the government or local community.

+For brand TLDs, there is a requirement currently that all registrations be registered to the brands (or their affiliates / licensees) in order to maintain their Specification 13 protections.
 An exception could be granted for ones that coincide with a geographic string where certain second level strings that are inherently geographic can be registered by others.